 Guideline Ref.
 Proposed Development Determinations The existing school has a formal entry and exit bay for busses parallel to Wolseley Road.
 Car parking stems of this access and is located at various areas around the school.
-The location of carparking is such that two way access is provided from the northeast corner of the site through to the southwest corner around and past the proposed building envelope.
-The access width is generally 5.5 metres wide and only narrows to 3.5 - 4.0 metres for a very short distance of approx. 10 metres where it passes the oval.
+The location of carparking is such that two way access is provided from the northeast corner of the site through to the southwest corner around and past the proposed buildings 1 & 2.
+The access width is generally 5.5 metres wide and only narrows to $3.5 - 4.0$ metres for a very short distance of approx. 10 metres where it passes the oval.
 This narrowing is considered inconsequential as, at this point, there are cleared verges and a fire appliance could pass over the verges or cross the school oval.
 Property Access Turning opportunities compliant with the dimensions indicated within Appendix 3 of PBP 2019 are available over grassed areas adjacent to the internal access in many locations.
 This also includes free access for fire appliances onto both sporting ovals.
 From the northern oval an exit gate is provided onto Garfield Street to the west, enabling through access from Wolseley Road to Garfield Street over the schools oval.
 Additionally, an internal service trail is provided parallel to the hazard within the subject site between Garfield Street and Wolseley Road.
 This service track is located within the agricultural section that occupies the south-eastern section of the school campus.
+Proposed building 3 is located where the most disadvantage point of the structure is within 70 metres of Wolseley Road.
 Free pedestrian access will remain available around the proposed new work and the existing building envelopes.
 Fire services will also retain unimpeded access to the hazard interface for fire suppression and hazard reduction activities.
 It is considered that the existing access meets the performance requirements of PBP 2019, and no further recommendations are considered necessary.
 Reticulated water supply is available in this area and two static water supply (SWS) tanks providing greater than 288,000 litres are provided and dedicated for firefighting purposes.
 Water Supply The static water tanks supply a boosted hydrant system throughout the school grounds.
 A diesel pumpset is installed to the hydrant system.
 An outlet from the water tanks is provided at the hydrant booster valve set which is located adjacent to Wolseley Road.
 The system is installed and maintained in accordance with AS2419 and therefore is compliant with the requirements of Table 6.8c of PBP 2019.
 An existing pillar hydrant is located within the grounds approximately 10 metres west of the proposed building footprint and fire truck access to the hydrant is available.
 The most disadvantaged point of the building is within 70 metres of this hydrant.
 The water supply is suitable for firefighting purposes and no further recommendations are necessary as part of this development.
 Electrical & Gas Supply The existing electrical supply to the site is overhead and underground services are provided internally within the property.
 No reticulated gas is provided in this area and no new bottled gas is proposed as part of this application.
 Recommendations will be included to ensure that that any new electrical services is provided in accordance with Table 6.8c of PBP 2019.
-Evacuation It is recommended that existing Bush Fire Emergency Management Plan be reviewed and, where necessary upgraded to comply with the NSW RFS document A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan.
+Evacuation It is recommended that existing Bush Fire Emergency Management Plan be reviewed and, where necessary upgraded to include these three new structures and comply with the NSW RFS document A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan .